 What do I do if I see a request for credit information from a company I am unfamiliar with?

-There are two types of inquiries on your report: Requests viewed only by you, and requests viewed by others.
+There are two types of inquiries on your report: Requests viewed only by you, and requests viewed by others:

-Keep in mind that when you shop around for the best rate on a mortgage or auto loan, the lender may send your information to multiple companies searching for the best loan terms.
+When you shop around for the best rate on a mortgage or auto loan, the lender may send your information to multiple companies searching for the best loan terms.
 Although you may not recognize the name of each of these individual companies, they will each appear on your report.

 Thanks for asking.